shalan/IP_Utilities/generators/readme.md

     description: "The output data"
 ```
 ### External Interface Definitions
 IP External Interfaces to other sub-systems.
+In other words, the IP ports that pass through the bus wrapper to outside; typically, IP ports connected to I/Os.
 For an example:
 ```yaml
 external_interface:
   - name: "i_pad_in"